-The best option would be to avoid bringing ANY plastics into your home and opt for more eco-friendly alternatives like glass packaging.
+The best option would be to avoid bringing ANY plastics into your home and opt for more eco-friendly alternatives.
 However, not all plastics are bad.
 If you check the bottom of any plastic container, you’ll see a number (between 1 and 7) inside a chasing arrows logo.
-Avoid the ones labelled #3 i.e. Polyvinyl Chloride.
-This is extremely toxic and contains dangerous additives such as lead and phthalates, and is used in plastic wrap, some squeeze bottles and toys.
-You should also avoid #6 i.e. Polystyrene, which contains a toxin for the brain and nervous system, and is used in Styrofoam, disposable dishes, take-out containers, and plastic cutlery.
-Also avoid #7 i.e Polycarbonate/Others, which contains bisphenol A and is found in metal food can liners, clear plastic sippy cups and ketchup containers.
+Avoid the ones labeled #3 i.e. Polyvinyl Chloride.
+This is extremely toxic and contains dangerous additives such as lead and phthalates, and is used in plastic wrap, some squeeze bottles and toys. #6 i.e. Polystyrene which contains a toxin for the brain and nervous system, and is used in Styrofoam, disposable dishes, take-out containers, and plastic cutlery. #7 i.e Polycarbonate/Others, which contains bisphenol A and is found in metal food can liners, clear plastic sippy cups and ketchup containers.

 Carry your own water bottle and travel mug wherever you go.
 Invest in good quality stainless steel, stackable metal tiffin boxes or Bento boxes to pack your lunch.
-Take reusable cloth bags to the market or wherever you’re shopping.
+Take reusable cloth bags to go shopping.
 This helps reduce the number of plastics coming into your home.

 A lot of plastic-packaged material has a long shelf life, which means you can buy a bigger bottle and continue to use it for months together.
-Instead of buying several small packages, buy in bulk to save on money, as well as reduce the number of packages arriving into your home.
+Instead of buying several small packages, buy in bulk to save money, as well as reduce the number of packages arriving into your home.
 You can also buy recyclable refill pouches which use 80% less plastic compared to bottles and cans.
-They are easier to transport and require less water for manufacturing - a total win-win for you and the planet.
+They are easier to transport and require less water for manufacturing

 Most convenience food packaging of items such as lentils, rice, wheat flour and frozen foods are made of plastics.
 These pile up in your homes month after month, and ultimately end up in the trash.
 Opt for more planet-friendly options like buying the non-packaged ones.
 Many stores have huge cans of grocery essentials and you can carry your own shopping bags to buy the same.
 Avoid buying frozen items and choose fresh foods.

-Ditch the packaged cleaners and go green with natural options.
 Baking soda and vinegar can be used to clean, scour and disinfect the house, wash dishes while replacing plastic cleaning bottles.
 Apple cider vinegar can also be a great shampoo and conditioner replacement.
-Look for more options with natural ingredients to take care of yourself, and your home, while reducing plastic.
+Look for more options with natural ingredients to take care of yourself and your home while reducing plastic.